 - Compile oraclefeed dAPP and wait for the next update

 Blockchain virtualization in a docker container became easier

 There really isn’t such a thing as a virtualized blockchain.
 There is no “hardware” to virtualize, but there is a network that can be virtualized.
 The network application and suite of protocols surrounding a blockchain dApp is a hard thing to test so it’s important to be able to rely on development paradigms that are familiar to a development and operations team if a project is to adopt blockchain technology.

-Komodo’s crypto-conditions implementation provides developers with:
+Komodo’s custom consensus framework provides developers with:

 - Consensus extending abilities – so things like 3rd party smart contract frameworks can be integrated (a bounty for a solidity interpreter); and,